MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-CustomNudge.md

 Get-CustomNudge | Format-Table Name,Title,From
 ```

-This example returns a summary list all custom nudges in the organization.
+This example returns a summary list all Custom Nudges in the organization.

 ### Example 2
 ```powershell
 Get-CustomNudge -Name Nudge 01
 ```

-This example returns detailed information for the custom nudge named Nudge 01.
+This example returns detailed information for the Custom Nudge named Nudge 01.

 ## PARAMETERS

 ### -Name
-The Name parameter specifies the name of the custom nudge that you want to view.
+The Name parameter specifies the name of the Custom Nudge that you want to view.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String